dmitriytat/jedi-validate/README.md

 # Jedi Validate
-Lightweight form validation component.
+A lightweight form validation component.

 [![NPM](https://nodei.co/npm/jedi-validate.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/jedi-validate/)

-## How can I use it?
+## How Can I Use It?

 This is a JS class, and you can create a new instance by passing in a DOM element and an options object.